crisdiaz-github/Webglprueba/README.md

 -Throw dices and choose their color.

--Move objects around.
+-Select and move objects around.

--Move, rotate and zoom the camera.
+-Move, rotate and zoom the camera with your mouse.

 -Option to change the graphics quality and a option to change how much time for the dices to be cleaned.